 Every member of the Shrewsbury International School community recognises the responsibilities that we have to care for each other and for those with fewer life opportunities than ourselves.
-At Shrewsbury we support charity partners at a local and national level.
+At Shrewsbury we support charity partners at a local and national levels.

 Our partnerships operate on three main tiers:

 - Financial - Students, staff and parents regularly contribute their time to help raise money to fund specific projects that our charity partners have identified as priorities for their beneficiaries.

 - Non-Financial - Students, staff and parents work together to purchase or donate essential products that people in the local community are currently living without, and that would make a huge difference to the quality of their lives.